2. DATA CONTROLLER

 - send you marketing materials to the extent that it complies with the marketing legislation in force at the time

-- use your e-mail address to target advertisements on social media platforms
+- use your e-mail address and phone number to target advertisements on social media platforms

 If you are a client or traveler, we use your personal data to: